zikula/core/docs/General/Contributing/CodingStandards.md

 ---
 # Coding Standards

 When contributing to any Zikula Project, you must follow the these standards.
 Zikula's standards follow `PSR-1`, `PSR-2` and `PSR-4` as a base with specific additions (not covered by the PSRs).
-These standards are recommended module development to maintain consistency across all code.
+These standards are recommended bundle development to maintain consistency across all code.
 Existing code can be easily reformatted in most IDEs or using the `PHP-CS-Fixer` utility.

 Please configure your IDE/editor to comply with these standards by default to reduce accidental error.